Grants and Funding

 Email: jmaltby@united-church.ca

-Serves in: Shining Waters Regional Council
+Serves in: Shining Waters and Canadian Shield Regional Councils

 Location: Teleworks and works from the Guthrie Main Office